vlameiras/poe-trade-scraper/README.md

+## Note
+A new version with support for Path of Exile official Trade page is is now available at https://github.com/vlameiras/poe-trade-parser

 ## POE.TRADE Scraper

 This Python 3 script allows you to connect to http://poe.trade and automatically be notified for items that are placed on public stash tabs and match a specific search pattern.
 When that occurs, the most recent item gets copied to your clipboard and allows you to instantly message the seller ingame.